The Successful Celebrity Event

 When brands throw parties, trade show or brand launch events, one of the best ways to grab media attention is to have celebrities attend, but safeguards are needed.
 Things go awry and the fact is most high caliber celebrities don’t attend for free, no matter how awesome the brand is, which is extremely costly to the brand.

-Not only do these celebrities not attend for free - you need to negotiate every single thing up front.
+Not only do these celebrities not attend for free -- you need to negotiate every single thing up front.
 Forget to ask for a social post?
 Need a CEO meet and greet?
+Need them there for a photos shoot?
 Spend more in the long run.
-In this blog, Hollywood Branded provides insight into what steps a brand manager needs to take to not sabotage the partnership, and to ensure that the brand gets everything they need from the celebrity endorser experience.
+In this blog, Hollywood Branded provides 8 steps to inviting a celebrity to your event and insight into what steps a brand manager needs to take to not sabotage the partnership, ensuring that the brand gets everything they need from the celebrity endorser experience.

 Why Pay To Invite Talent

-Even when the brand does secure the celebrity with cash, many brand managers sabotage the process by not being prepared with enough knowledge up front to truly get expectations met at the end of the day.
+Even when the brand does secure the celebrity with a cash fee, many brand managers sabotage the process by not being prepared with enough knowledge up front to truly get expectations met at the end of the day.

 Brands bring in celebrities to events because:

 - Celebrities get media to attend and cover the event.

 - Celebrities provide photo opportunities that will later make the event appear even more exciting – especially the sizzle reel.